iossifovlab/snakeobjects/documentation/tutorial.rst

 to us.
 Here we have also used a path relative to the project directory, which is convenient for the purposes of the tutorial.
 The ``inputDir`` parameter will not be used by the pipeline directly.
-We will only use it in the ``so_project.yaml`` file to define the values of other project parameters relative to the `inputDir`.
+We will only use it in the ``so_project.yaml`` file to define the values of other :term:`project parameters` relative to the `inputDir`.
 Indeed, the next two
 properties  ``fastqsFile`` and ``fastqDir`` are defined succinctly based on the ``inputDir`` and point to the table describing the fastq files and to the